 The NYITCOM Center for Behavioral Health is located in the Academic Health Center on the Long Island campus.
-Staffed by a psychiatrist and psychologists, the center provides comprehensive mental health programming to students.
+The center is staffed by psychiatrists and psychologists, providing students with comprehensive mental health programming.
 The center's programming seeks to promote discussion and raise awareness of the mental health needs of the medical school community through research, educational opportunities, and campus resources.
-The center's vision is to identify and meet the mental health needs and challenges of our students by offering services that focus on education, research, treatment, and prevention, reducing stigma and offering hope.
+The center's vision is to identify and meet our students' mental health needs and challenges by offering services that focus on education, research, treatment, and prevention, reducing stigma and offering hope.